SherlockPsy/Life/TOTAL_PLAN.md

 Agents may learn privately without display.

 1. Private ledger definition
-- Text
+- Text only
-- One agent only
+- Owned by one agent only
-- Never shown
+- Not rendered to the user
-- Never returned
+- Not returned by any endpoint
+- Append-only and immutable

 2. Writing rules
 2.1 Private entries MAY be written only when public text is written.